 It is essential to purchasing the right travel insurance when you are travelling overseas.
 Travel insurance will help you to minimize the financial risks in case of illness, accidents, theft, lost luggage and emergencies when you are travelling.

-It is important to research the types of insurance coverage available before you travel to any destination.
+It is important to research the types of Travel Insurance coverage available before you travel to any destination.
 Policies will vary in terms of what is included in a travel insurance package.
 Does it include medical cover?
 Does it include baggage insurance?
 Does it include flight cover?
 These are the types of questions you should be asking when purchasing any travel insurance for your Camino tour.

-Basic cover generally includes:
+Basic Travel Insurance cover generally includes:

 Ensure that you have sufficient supplies for the course of your journey and take the necessary precautions before attempting to walk the Camino.
-European travelers can also use their European Medical Card to access health care in other European countries.
+European travellers can also use their European Medical Card to access health care in other European countries.

 All of CaminoWays.com clients can get a free travel insurance quotation from WorldNomads: